gurditsingh/hydeout/_posts/test.md

 ## LogStore Implementation
 In Delta lake generate the transaction log files and they must exist somewhere like some storage systems to store the files.
 Delta Lake ACID guarantees the atomicity and durability of the storage system.
 Delta lake relies on the following when interacting with storage systems.

- - **Atomic visibility :** Any file written through this store must be made visible, atomically.
-In other words, it should be visible in its entirety or not visible at all.
-It should not gener‐ ate partial files.
+ - **Atomic visibility :** Any file written through this store must be made visible, atomically means be visible entirely or not visible at all.
+ - **Mutual exclusion**

 Because storage systems do not necessarily provide the guarantees of ACID, Atomic visibility, out-of-the-box

 Think about the existence of the delta files for a second.
 The logs, versions, and files that are being generated must exist somewhere, some system or store for files.
 Log‐ Store is the general interface for all critical file system operations required to read and write the Delta transaction log.
 Because most storage systems do not provide atomic‐ ity guarantees out-of-the-box, Delta Lake transactional operations go through the LogStore API instead of accessing the storage system directly.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2OTYxOTU5NSwtMTQ1OTkyNzU3NSwtOT
+eyJoaXN0b3J5IjpbMTc3ODE1NjQwNywtMTQ1OTkyNzU3NSwtOT
 M4NTEwNjAwLDEzNjIzNTgxMTIsNTI1MjAxMTc3LDEyMjgyNzk2
 NDIsMTc5MDYzNTA1NSwxNDAxMzY4NzQzLC0xODcwNzM1OTkzLC
 0xNTY0MTU4OTc4LDE5MTM0NDc3MzAsMTkwNjQyOTMwNiwtMjY0